Ten signs teachers should look out for if they suspect dyslexia in a child

 9. Sloppy handwriting, or poor motor skills.
 While this is natural in children as they develop, children who show no sign of improvement could be struggling with visual processing difficulties.

 10. Trouble understanding or remembering instructions.
-Issues with memory, such as forgetting the date even after being told, or simple verbal instructions can be indicative of dyslexia in children.
+Issues with memory, such as forgetting the date even after being told, or even simple verbal instructions.

 Like any learning disability, dyslexia can present challenges to school pupils throughout their education and people with dyslexia might feel like they are different to other people.
-It is true that the dyslexic brain works differently, but dyslexia can be as much a strength as it is a learning difficulty, however it is still key to notice the signs of dyslexia as early as possible, so children do not feel isolated.
+The dyslexic brain works differently, but dyslexia can be as much a strength as it is a learning difficulty, however it is still key to notice the signs of dyslexia as early as possible, so children do not feel isolated.
 When left undetected, it can be confusing and lonely for dyslexic children.

 On the flip side, once a child has been diagnosed with dyslexia it can actually become an almost “superpower”, as many people with dyslexia have other skill sets that outperform those without dyslexia such as creativity, problem-solving and many more.
 These traits are often not developed or discovered because the child loses confidence in their own abilities due to undiagnosed dyslexia.